JuliaXRTS/XRTSProbing.jl/README.md

 julia --project -e "import Pkg; Pkg.build()"
 ```

-Since `QEDprobing.jl` relies on the latest development of `QED.jl`, one needs to add the
+Since `XRTSProbing.jl` relies on the latest development of `QuantumElectrodynamics.jl`, one needs to add the
 respective feature branches by hand.
 For that, you can use the script `add_dev_packages.jl`:

 ```bash